 In this blog we detail how to create, scale, and serve the ultimate mobile banner ad.
 We will explore the key design features of mobile display advertising, and technologies marketing teams need to embrace.
 Plus, we will touch on media buying for mobile and the role a creative management platform, or CMP, is playing in the evolution of mobile campaign production.

-But what is the current state of mobile digital advertising?
+But what is the current state of mobile digital advertising, and mobile banner ads?

 The growth of mobile digital advertising

 A few facts and figures: mobile digital advertising is in excellent health.
 It’s set to grow from $162.6 in 2018 to $384.9 billion, worldwide, by 2023 according to eMarketer research.
 And if you haven’t already guessed mobile is the future of digital advertising.

 Over that same period, it is predicted that mobile display ads will grow from $7.1 to $11 billion.
 Interestingly, it’s worth noting that the spend on desktop display ads will decline from a high of $19.4 billion to a low of $11.9 billion.
 Meaning that even within display advertising itself, there is a subtle shift happening.